Current Travel Advice for Customers.Click here

 More information and to book: Constance Le Prince Maurice, Mauritius

-The stay: With a mission to become one of the most desirable addresses in the Maldives when it opens its doors in February 2019, this new groundbreaking resort on the picnic island of Olhahali raises the bar high with a collection of eye-poppingly stunning spaces in which to relax and retreat.
+The stay: This new groundbreaking resort on the picnic island of Olhahali raises the bar high with a collection of eye-poppingly stunning spaces in which to relax and retreat.
 Without a thatched roof in sight, you can look forward to ultra-modern beachfront or overwater split-level penthouse villas with private pools, magnificent decks, and superyacht-meets-South Beach living spaces styled by Singapore-based design group MIAJA.

 The romance: For active duos, this highly-anticipated place has two swimming pools, tennis and volleyball courts, watersports galore (including a PADI diving centre), outdoor games, and easy access to a secluded lagoon.
 Those who want to slow the pace down a bit will enjoy the junk art studio, LUX* Me Spa, yoga plinth, and big-screen cinema.
 And it will be just as glam on the food and drink front, especially the private dining room for its wall-to-wall aquarium filled with colourful fish and the French Riviera-style beach bar for its cocktails, tapas, and feet-in-the-sand vibe.